 key lessons learned from the actions taken and how these have been incorporated into the financial market participant’s operational policies and procedures.

-Article 11 Brief summaries of engagement policies

-The summary of engagement policies disclosed in accordance with Article 4(2)(c) of Regulation (EU) No XXXX/2019 shall focus on and clearly explain how the engagement policy addresses issues relating to principal adverse impacts.

 Article 12 References to international standards

-Where the information disclosed in accordance with Article 4(1)(d) of Regulation (EU) No XXXX/2019 refers to the degree of alignment with the Paris Agreement, the disclosure shall be based on forward-looking climate scenarios.
+Where the information disclosed in accordance with Article 4(2)(d) of Regulation (EU) No XXXX/2019 refers to the degree of alignment with the Paris Agreement, the disclosure shall be based on forward-looking climate scenarios.